India–Qatar relations: Bilateral trade

 India amounted to $1.2 billion, or 3.8% of its overall exports in 2014.
 At a value of $215.3 million, cereals were India's top exported commodity to Qatar.
 Machinery came second at $108.6 million.
 The export value for electronic equipment was $93.2 million, making it the third most significant Indian export to Qatar.

 Qatari exports to India totaled $16.8 billion, or 12.7% of its overall exports in 2014.
 The highest valued export commodity is oil, of which $14.9 billion worth has been exported from Qatar to India.
 Vying for second place is plastics; a recorded $700.8 million worth has been exported to India.
 The third highest valued Qatari export to India is organic chemicals, accounting for a total of $554 million.

 During his June 2016 visit to Qatar, PM Narendra Modi urged Qatari business leaders to invest in India and take advantage of India's investment-friendly policies.
 He assuaged the concerns of Qatari businessmen and assured them that economic bottlenecks will be resolved in the months ahead.

 Indian diaspora

-The Indian population in Qatar currently stands at around 700,000.
+Indian expats are the largest in numbers and make up around 25% of the Qatar population and approx population of Indians in Qatar as of 2023 is around 7.5 Lakh.